dragonwocky/skink/README.md

     disabled {
       channels = // array of disabled channel IDs commands = // array of disabled command names
     }
+    roles {
+      mod = // users with this role can run moderation commands muted = // the role used to mute users
+    }
     prefix = // custom guild prefix for general commands }